TheAICommand Brief

 2. Three actions GRC practitioners can take this month.

-3. The governance gap behind agentic AI in procurement.
+3. The governance gap in agentic AI procurement.

 The agentic AI procurement gap.
 Traditional procurement assumes software executes instructions; agentic AI systems interpret, decide, and act.
 600 percent increase in agentic AI adoption in finance.